- Health advice

 A crucial issue in relation to testing is the turnaround time of tests.
 The rapid turnaround for vulnerable populations and settings and fast return of results improves the effectiveness of the contact tracing and isolation system and prevents the spread of the virus.
 The turnaround time for Pillar 2 testing has been slower than Pillar 1 to date, with results taking longer than 24 hours.

 The Director of Public Health can also deploy additional Mobile Testing Units (MTU) in response to an outbreak.
 This is activated nationally via the Council's lead officer/SPOC and resources are deployed as appropriate to the outbreak situation.
 Mass testing may be an appropriate and rapid means in situations where there are a large number of people suspected of having COVID-19 in a particular setting.

 The national approach to contact tracing continues to develop and information on what to do if contacted by the NHS Test and Trace Service can be found on the NHS website.

-The Gateshead COVID Control Board will take management responsibility for this plan and overall management of the local response.
+As required by national guidance 2 new boards have been established to manage outbreaks in Gateshead.
+The Gateshead COVID Control Board is an operational or tactical level board which will take management responsibility for this plan and overall management of the local response.
 The group will be responsible for: